 Next, this value is divided by the concentration of soil in the dilution to which p2 was assigned.
 The following equation is used to define the actual number of organisms per gram of soil.
 (After the shoot, please include the actual values you found in this experiment so we can show actual results).
 TEXT:

-organismsml x 1 ml10-4 g soil = organisms per g soil
+1.1 organismsml x 1 ml10-4 g soil = 1.1 x 10-4 organisms per g soil

 CU: Talent calculates concentration of soil in notebook (VIDEOGRAPHER: Please ensure we can see calculation process)